AUSTRALIAN UNION OF STUDENTS

 When you finish school, the next thing to do is get a credential, as this can be done most easily straight after leaving school.
 Your credential is a piece of paper saying that you are qualified to do a particular job.
 A credential is quite a different thing from a vocation.
 A vocation is the kind of work you would ideally like to do, such as marine biologist, archaeologist, tycoon or artist.
 A credential is the sort of work you would do temporarily if you were unable to get a job in your chosen vocation, such as accountant, nurse or teacher.

 For a credential to be any use, it needs to be for a job which is always in demand, so that you would be able to get a job within a week simply by sending a resume to several employers in response to newspaper advertisements.
 The credential must also instantly prove your ability to do the job.
+Normally a credential will be a government licence, and will be issued on the basis of having both a qualification and practical experience.

 Obviously, your aim is to work in your chosen vocation rather than in the field you have a credential for.
 So in choosing your credential, you would choose an area that is relevant to your vocation.
 For example, if your vocation is to be a tycoon, you might get a credential in accountancy or law, since it is essential for a tycoon to know something about these fields.